 Bankruptcy is a legal remedy to get out of debt, it is not a courtroom battle.
 Throughout the bankruptcy process, no one can harass you or threaten you.
 No one can demand an answer as to why you have filed for bankruptcy.
 Read our article Bankruptcy Is Not A Courtroom Battle to learn more.

-Bankruptcy Truth V: Your credit will improve after bankruptcy.
+Bankruptcy Truth V: Your credit will improve after a bankruptcy.

 Deciding Bankruptcy Is the Right Choice for You